gristlabs/grist-help/help/en/docs/self-managed.md

 ### How do I enable Grist Enterprise? {: .tag-ee }

-Grist Enterprise can be enabled by visiting the Admin Panel and clicking the "Enable Grist Enterprise Features" toggle.
+Grist Enterprise can be enabled by visiting the Admin Panel and clicking the 'Enable Grist Enterprise Features' toggle.
 This will cause Grist to automatically restart.

 ![Enterprise toggle on the admin panel](images/admin-panel/enterprise-toggle.png)